dsfsi/covid19za/data/Other_health_facilities/README.md

 ### What is the purpose of the data contained in this folder?

-The effects of Covid-19 are not only experienced by hospitals, other public facilities such as Clinics, Community Health Centers etc are also getting strained.
-This data contains details about these other facilites.So, the main purpose of this data is to get an understanding the state of these other facilities.
+The effects of Covid-19 are not only experienced by hospitals, other public health facilities such as Clinics, Community Health Centers etc are also getting strained.
+This data contains details about these other facilites.So, the main purpose of this data is to get an understanding of the state of these other facilities.
+Some visualiztions are going to be developed from this data

 ### How is this data different from [v1 of health systems hospitals](https://github.com/dsfsi/covid19za/blob/master/data/health_system_za_hospitals_v1.csv) ?